Power still out to thousands in California to prevent fires

 The utility better targeted outages this time after it was criticized in 2019 for cutting power to about 800,000 customers and leaving about 2 million people in the dark for days.

-More than 8,500 wildfires have burned more than 6,400 square miles (16,000 square kilometers) in California since the start of the year.
-Most have occurred since mid-August.
+Most of this year’s fires have occurred since mid-August.
 Thirty-one people have died, and more than 9,200 buildings have been destroyed.

 Smoke from the huge Creek Fire burning since Sept.
 4 in the central part of the state was still affecting air quality as far south as Los Angeles, the National Weather Service said.
 The weather service issued heat advisories through Friday, with temperatures expected to reach triple digits in many parts of the state.